How to build data science platforms - Part 5: Data visualization and reliable results

 Contradiction and connection at the same time: information content vs. simple presentation

 A meaningful result or the answer to important questions is not everything.
 Making data and results comprehensible is just as important for companies as target-oriented analysis1.
 The more complex a situation is, the more difficult it becomes to present the necessary information in an easy way.
 But that’s exactly what platforms have to face these days: To present the abundance of data and the results in an understandable way.
 This is a difficult undertaking.
 Especially when distributing information to non-experts, it is important to make the gained knowledge comprehensible.
 The density of information and a presentation that is not overburdened is an art.
 Everyone who has ever created an infographic knows that.
-However, this is exactly what an analytics platform must deliver.
+However, this is exactly what an data science platform must deliver.

 It is particularly important that no false impression is created even with a simple representation: Disproportionate scale ratios, incomprehensible axis labels, a poorly distinguishable choice of color and many other factors can lead to misunderstandings, an unintentional distortion of results and incorrect interpretations.
 In this context, other aspects need to be considered – we will discuss this in the next paragraph.